Brixen Spring © Brixen Tourism Hannes Engl

 © Brixen Tourism Patrick Schwienbacher

-An impressive mountain landscape stretches out all around the city—featuring vineyards, alpine meadows, and rugged Dolomite formations.
-The Plose, Brixen’s local mountain, is just a few minutes away and offers sweeping views, hiking trails, and quiet retreats where you can find inspiration.
+An impressive mountain landscape unfolds around the city – with vineyards, alpine meadows, and rugged Dolomite formations.
+Plose, Brixen's local mountain, can be reached in just a few minutes and offers panoramic views, hiking trails, and retreats for new ideas.

-• Sustainability in the sense of sustainable tourism and the mindful use of resources.
+• Sustainability in the sense of gentle tourism and mindful use of resources.

-Brixen stands for inspiring spaces —both literally and figuratively.
-The city strikes the perfect balancebetween focused work, meaningful encounters, and an inspiring environment.
-Whetherin the historic city center, surrounded by nature, or in the alpine pastures, Brixen opens the door to new perspectives.
+Brixen stands for inspiring spaces – both literally and figuratively.
+The city creates the perfect connection between focused work, meaningful encounters, and an inspiring environment.
+Whether in the historic city center, amidst nature, or on the alpine pasture: Brixen opens up space for new perspectives.

-South Tyrol embodies the meeting of North and South, of Alpine down-to-earthness and Italian lightheartedness.
-This unique location shapes not only the landscape and cuisine, but also the spirit and mindset: cosmopolitan, multilingual, and innovative.
+South Tyrol stands for encounter between North and South, between alpine groundedness and Italian lightness.
+This unique location shapes not only the landscape and cuisine, but also the spirit and attitude: cosmopolitan, multilingual, innovative.

-The region is easily accessibleand offers modern infrastructure while alsoproviding plenty of room for authenticity and interaction on an equal footing.
+The region is easily accessible, and offers modern infrastructure while also providing ample space for authenticity and exchange at eye level.

 © IDM South Tyrol Alex Moling